EpsilonSolutions/netscaler-command-reference/docs/network/route6/route6.md

 Positive integer used by the routing algorithms to determine preference for this route.
 The lower the cost, the higher the preference.

 <b>data</b>
-Internal data of this route.NOTE: This attribute is deprecated.This option is deprecated in favour of NSA_DATA1
+Internal data of this route.

 <b>flags</b>
 For a dynamic route, the routing protocol from which the route was learned.